dotnet/designs/proposed/resource-limit.md

         public object?
 State { get; }

-        // `state` is the additional metadata, onDispose takes `state` as its argument. public Resource(bool isAcquired, object? state, Action<Resource>? onDispose);
+        // `state` is the additional metadata, onDispose takes `state` as its argument. public ResourceLease(bool isAcquired, object? state, Action<ResourceLease>? onDispose);

         public void Dispose();

-        // This static `Resource` is used by rate limiters or in cases where `Acquire` returns false. public static Resource SuccessNoopResource = new Resource(true, null, null);
+        // This static `ResourceLease` is used by rate limiters or in cases where `Acquire` returns false. public static ResourceLease SuccessfulAcquisition = new ResourceLease(true, null, null);
-        public static Resource FailNoopResource = new Resource(false, null, null);
+        public static ResourceLease FailedAcquisition = new ResourceLease(false, null, null);
     }
 ```

-The `Acquire` call represents a fast synchronous check that immediately returns whether there are enough resources available to continue with the operation and atomically acquires them if there are, returning `Resource` with the value `Resource.IsAcquired` representing whether the acquisition is successful and the struct itself representing the acquired resources, if successful.
+The `Acquire` call represents a fast synchronous check that immediately returns whether there are enough resources available to continue with the operation and atomically acquires them if there are, returning `ResourceLease` with the value `ResourceLease.IsAcquired` representing whether the acquisition is successful and the struct itself representing the acquired resources, if successful.
 The user can pass in a `requestCount` of 0 to check whether the resource limit has been reached without acquiring any resources.

 `AcquireAsync`, on the other hand, represents an awaitable request to check whether resources are available.
-If resources are available, obtain the resources and return immediately with a `Resource` representing the acquired resources.
+If resources are available, obtain the resources and return immediately with a `ResourceLease` representing the acquired resources.
 If the resources are not available, the caller is willing to pause the operation and wait until the necesasary resources become available.
 The user can also pass in a `requestCount` of 0 but this semantically signifies that the caller wants to check whether the resource limit has been reached and if the limit is reached, want to wait until more resources become available.
 This method will throw upon: cancellation, error, or queue length exceeded ([see implementation section](#concrete-implementations)).
 For example, if the hard cap is reached, additional call to `AcquireAsync` will result in `ResourceLimitExceededException` being thrown.

 In terms of design, these APIs are similar to System.Threading.Channels.ChannelWriter, for example:
 - `ResourceLimiter.Acquire(...)` vs `ChannelWriter.TryWrite(...)`